This post may contain affiliate links. See our disclosure policy.

 I’ve tried making peach cobblers in the oven, in a dutch oven, and even in the microwave and this recipe is not only delicious, but it’s so easy to make!
 And the best part is, the peaches retain their sweet, fresh flavor and bright peach color, while the topping stays nice and crisp.
 Perfection!

-Dump cake peach cobbler is just what you need to make the best dessert any day!
+This slow-cooker peach cobbler recipe tastes like peach pie without all the hassle of making peach pie filling, crust, etc. It’s like peach dump cake !
 We used a 6-quart slow cooker that is smaller for this recipe.
 This will help it cook properly.
 The slow cooker will help cook the peaches and bake the topping for a balanced dessert!

 - Peaches – Fresh or frozen peaches work for this cobbler recipe.